shaloo/docs.arcana/docs/migration/main-auth-v1.0.1-migration.md

 This guide is meant for developers who have already integrated apps with {{config.extra.arcana.sdk_name}} v1.0.0 and run them using {{config.extra.arcana.company_name}} Testnet.

-If you are new to Arcana Network, see {{config.extra.arcana.product_name}} Quick Start Guides to get started.
+If you are new to Arcana Network, see {{config.extra.arcana.sdk_name}} Quick Start Guides to get started.

 ## What has Changed?